If you want to plunge into the world of courtly life, love and even lavatories, you’re in the right place with a tour inside the Hofburg complex.

 - Display labels and information are all in English and German.
 The audio guide provides interesting background information and little bonus bits of trivia

-- If you enjoy the Hofburg insights into life as an emperor or empress, then take a similar tour over at Schönbrunn Palace (the summer Habsburg residence).
-You get less porcelain and crockery but a lot more interior decoration
+- In particular, consider a similar tour over at Schönbrunn Palace.
+You get less porcelain and crockery but a lot more interior decoration and the added bonus of landscaped gardens to walk around afterwards

 How to get to the Hofburg